idrlykforeal/Unit-3/Project/project3.md

 1. Application has secure login and registration system
 2. The password for users are secure (hashed).
-3. Users able to view login history
+3. Users able to view login history。
-4. The candy database that stores the inventories records the candy name, company, amount, imported date.
+4. There will be a candy database that stores the inventories records the candy name, company, amount, taste, and expiration date.
-5. Users able to add, remove candy inventories from the candy database
+5. Users able to view, add, remove candy inventories from the candy database.
 6. Users able to view a diagram that showcases the porportion of candy from different companies.

 # Criteria B: Design
+ and UML diagram for the OOP classes.

 ## ER diagram

 ![er](https://user-images.githubusercontent.com/100017195/222114177-2b34017e-7f74-4826-9dae-1965ea68eb30.jpeg)